wragge/trove-data-guide/other-digitised-resources/accessing-data.md

 [![Try it!](https://troveconsole.herokuapp.com/static/img/try-trove-api-console.svg)](https://troveconsole.herokuapp.com/v3/?url=https%3A%2F%2Fapi.trove.nla.gov.au%2Fv3%2Fwork%2F9453675%3Fencoding%3Djson%26reclevel%3Dfull&comment=)

 The link to view a digitised item in one of Trove's [digitised resource viewers](whatis:interfaces:digitised) is contained in the `identifier` field.
-You need to loop through the values in `identifier` looking for one that has `linktype` set to `fulltext`.
+You need to loop through the values in `identifier` looking for one that has `linktype` set to `fulltext` and a url that contains `"nla.obj"`.
 For example:

 ```{code-cell} ipython3
 ---